zvargams/azure-docs/includes/vpn-gateway-faq-vnet-vnet-include.md

 No.

+### Can I use VNet-to-VNet to connect virtual networks in separate Azure instances?

+No. VNet-to-VNet supports connecting virtual networks within the same Azure instance, e.g. you cannot create such a connection between public Azure and the Chinese / German / US Gov Azure instances.
+In such scenarios please consider using a regular Site-to-Site VPN connection.

 ### Can I use VNet-to-VNet along with multi-site connections?

 Yes.
 Virtual network connectivity can be used simultaneously with multi-site VPNs.